Welcome to another edition of Off the Shelf with MJ & Michelle! I’m joined, once again, by Soliloquy in Blue‘s Michelle Smith.

 What’s on your plate this time?

-MELINDA: Sorry to have upset the equilibrium like that right from the start.
+MJ: Sorry to have upset the equilibrium like that right from the start.
 I don’t know what I was thinking. :)

 So, yes, books!
 Well, after last week’s focus on manga for kids, I guess I must have felt the need to remember my age (or at least feel it).
 It’s been all dark, broody shonen and dark, thinky josei for me this week.
 I’ll start with the one I feel guiltiest about, volume ten of Black Jack.